ALI capper - Hops EXPERT

 |Digital Manager, There’s A Beer For That |

-Looking after There’s A Beer For That’s website, database and emails, creative, writing, strategy and technology Lauren is an eclectic marketer and beer enthusiast.
-Working with the industry Lauren indoctrinates brewers into the Beer Alliance managing everyone’s beer’s on the Beer Explorer database so browsers can discover great tasting beers.
+With over 10 years experience working on fully integrated brands, in FMCG, Lauren leapt into looking after There’s A Beer For That’s website, database and emails, creative, writing, strategy and technology.
+Lauren is an eclectic marketer and beer enthusiast, she works with the industry to indoctrinate brewers into the Beer Alliance and manages Beer Explorer database so browsers can discover great-tasting beers.
 Developing the BeerMatch tool on Twitter, which helps tweeters find the perfect beer style and beer to pair with their food, has been a great device to educate and assist potential beer buyers.

-Partnering with digital agencies Lauren is always looking for new ways to help people discover and enjoy beer.
-Currently practising for her Beer Sommelier exam Lauren writes and presents about Beer and Food regularly, and is the hostess for tastings at the Picturehouse Central cinema.
+Partnering with our roster of agencies Lauren is always looking for new ways to help people discover and enjoy beer.
+Currently practising for her Beer Sommelier exam, Lauren writes and presents about Beer and Food regularly, and is the hostess for tastings at the Picturehouse Central cinema and unique events that There's A Beer For That holds throughout the year.

 PR and Communications Lead, There's A Beer For That